STEAM PUMP RANCH

 Lambert Kautenburger chaired the Board of Supervisors, and his son, Bill, is now a member of the Oro Valley Town Council

-Several years ago, Mr. Proctor died and left the Steam Pump Ranch to his grandsons, Henry and John Leiber.
+Several years ago, Mr. Procter died and left the Steam Pump Ranch to his grandsons, Henry and John Leiber.
 Henry (Butch) is now operating a ranch in Montana, and John is practicing law and living with his family on the property.

 Until his death about a year ago, Hank Leiber, the major league ball player, lived in the adobe house which my grandfather, George Pusch built aver 100 years ago.